Azure/reliable-web-app-pattern-dotnet/README.md

 azd env new dotnetwebapp
 ```

-Substitute the environment name with your own value.
+You can substitute the environment name with your own value.

 By default, Azure resources are sized for a "development" mode.
-If doing a Production deployment, set the `AZURE_ENV_TYPE` to `prod` using the following code:
+If doing a Production deployment, set the `AZURE_ENV_TYPE` to `prod` using the following command:

 ```pwsh
 azd env set AZURE_ENV_TYPE prod